Plantar Fasciitis Treatment

 Additionally, you can massage the Plantar Fascia with anti-inflammatory gel and roll your foot on a ball or ice filled bottle.

-- Our team of Sports Podiatrists can assess your foot mechanics and advise if they are needed and which type of orthotic would have the best chance of success – pre-made or custom-made.
+- A Sports Podiatrist can assess your foot mechanics and advise if they are needed and which type of orthotic would have the best chance of success – pre-made or custom-made.

-- We regularly use pre-made orthotics that are a fraction of the cost of custom-made orthotics, so you can rest assured that we don’t always jump to the most expensive option first.
+- Our experience Sports Podiatry team regularly use pre-made orthotics that are a fraction of the cost of custom-made orthotics, so you can rest assured that we don’t always jump to the most expensive option first.

 - In the event that custom-made orthotic treatment is needed, all review consultations for the first 12 months are free and our custom-made orthotics have a 4 year structural guarantee.

 Footwear – The shoes you wear play a big factor Plantar Fasciitis and other conditions.
 Be wary of overly flexible shoes that are very soft when you first try them on at the shoe store.
 If they are soft when brand new, they will not provide any long-term support after a month or two.